The University of Cambridge Museums are committed to ensuring that all our work, and the way we do it, is as inclusive as possible.

 As University museums and collections, being true to our mission means questioning and seeking to expand our knowledge about our collections, adding new perspectives and layers of understanding.

 Beginning in October 2022 and running until January 2024, we’re hosting a programme of events, displays, workshops, and community-led discussions confronting Cambridge’s colonial story.
 Who has the power to choose which stories we remember and tell?
 Where can we find acts of courage, conflict or censorship in our collections?
 What can museum collections reveal about the histories of empire?
 What does change look like today?

 Researching the collections, and sharing what we find

-This includes understanding their histories in their fullest sense through our research practice, including broadening the questions that we ask of our collections and the partners we work with, and ensuring we make new information available for future generations of researchers through publicly accessible databases and records.
-We’ll share what we find through public programming, teaching, learning, exhibitions and interpretation, and online, working with creative practitioners and our communities to create work that is most relevant to them.
+This includes understanding their histories in their fullest sense through our research practice, broadening the questions that we ask of our collections and the partners we work with.
+We make new information available for future generations of researchers through publicly accessible databases and records, and maintain a transparent approach to the return of museum objects.
+We share what we find through public programming, teaching, learning, exhibitions and interpretation, and online, working with creative practitioners and our communities to create work that is most relevant to them.